omar-florez/scratch_mlp/docs/index.md

 At this point these operations only compute a general linear system and doesn’t have the capacity to model non-linear interactions.
 This changes when we stack one more layer adding depth to this modular structure.
 The deeper the network, the more subtle non-linear interactions can be learned; hence the rise of deep neural models.
-Finally, a Softmax module convert the activations of a layer values into a multinomial probability of k states, one for each class.
+Finally, a Softmax module converts the activations of a layer values into a multinomial probability of k states, one for each class.

 ## Concrete Example: Learning the XOR Function